What benefits am I eligible for?

 What happens if I need medical care outside of the Denver Metro area?

-All individuals enrolled in an AETNA or Kaiser Permanente medical plan are covered for urgent and emergency care anywhere in the world.
-Covered means that expenses will apply towards your deductibles and out of pocket maximums, and insurance will cover the claim as if it were within the network.
-Urgent and emergency care are defined by each provider.
+All individuals enrolled in an Aetna, Kaiser Permanente, MotivHealth, or UnitedHealthcare medical plans are covered for urgent and emergency care anywhere in the world.
+"Covered" means that expenses will apply towards your deductibles and out-of-pocket maximums, and insurance will cover the claim as if it were within the network.

-Routine services aren’t covered outside of the Denver Metro area, so make sure to get them before your trip if you’re traveling elsewhere.
-Routine services include prevention, exams, checkups, and services for ongoing medical conditions.
+- Routine services aren’t covered outside of the Denver Metro area, so make sure to get them before your trip if you’re traveling elsewhere.

-For those subscribers and dependents who are located in a state where Kaiser Permanente has a service area, the Visiting Member Services Brochure explains how to obtain a Visiting Member Medical Record Number and access care within the visiting Kaiser region.
-Care while visiting a Kaiser region is more comprehensive than care outside of a Kaiser region.
+- For those subscribers and dependents who are located in a state where Kaiser Permanente has a service area, the Visiting Member Services Brochure explains how to obtain a Visiting Member Medical Record Number and access care within the visiting Kaiser Permanente region.
+Care while visiting a Kaiser Permanente region is more comprehensive than care outside of a Kaiser Permanente region.
 Visiting members are able to get most of the same services in the region that they are visiting as they would in their home region.
-Please note that there are no age or time restrictions for Visiting Members.
+Please note that there are no age or time restrictions for Visiting Members

 I have a child who is away at college and needs medical coverage.
 What do I do?

 Children under 26 years of age may be covered under their parents’ medical, dental and vision insurance plans.
-Both Kaiser and Aetna offer plans/benefits for dependents who live outside of the Denver-metro area.
+Aetna, Kaiser Permanente and MotivHealth offer plans/benefits for dependents who live outside of the Denver-metro area.
 Check to see if your provider has doctors and medical offices in the area where your child will be living.
-Contact HR Connect at 720-423-3900 for additional information and to provide them with your child’s address if he or she resides outside of the Denver-Metro area.
+Contact Employee_Benefits@dpsk12.org for additional information and to provide them with your child’s address if he or she resides outside of the Denver-Metro area.

 For those dependents who are outside of a Kaiser Permanente service area and under the age of 26, the out of area benefit covers them for limited office visits, diagnostic x-rays, RX refills and therapy visits.